StanislavNikolov/J2/README.md

  * Change which problems are visible
  * See all submissions and change usernames.
 Don't have any kind of authentication, just a random token allowing you to connect submissions with names.
 Users changing their browser will have a new token, thus effectivly "registering" again
  * Enable / disable ranking

+### TODO
+  * Implement standings with userKey to username mappings
+  * Add "view all submissions" list in admin
+  * Add ladders so that it's easy to configure the judge in "we are practising string problems today" mode
+  * Add "create task" button
+  * Add different score calculation modes, for example: "binary", "codegolf", "memorygolf", "relative"
+  * Implement "download" button in submission list
+  * Test under "windows" - probably different sandboxing method needed